rpy2/rpy2/doc/source/robjects_rpackages.rst

      d = {'print.me': 'print_dot_me', 'print_me': 'print_uscore_me'}
      thatpackage = importr('thatpackage', robject_translations = d)

-- Thanks to the module-like encapsulation, translation is restricted to one package, limiting the risk of masking when compared to rpy translating relatively blindly and retrieving the first match
+- Thanks to the namespace encapsulation, translation is restricted to one package, limiting the risk of masking when compared to rpy translating relatively blindly and retrieving the first match